cscorley/Kaleidoscope/README.md

 ```

 This example does the following.
 It simulates the LED effect cycle key (row = 0,
 col = 6) being tapped 15 times.
-After each tap 50 cycles are run and
+After each tap 50 cycles elapse and
-a `CustomAssertion` is executed.
-Read the section about visualization for
+a `CustomAssertion` is executed every time.

+This exaple uses the function `renderKeyboard`.
+Please read the section about visualization for
 more information on rendering the keyboard.

 ## Timing